tonycpsu/urwid-sparkwidgets/README.md

 Currently consists of two widgets:

 * ```SparkColumnWidget``` is a column chart.
-Segments can be explicitly givenurwid display attributes, or can be assigned colors and other attributes according to a rotating color scheme or based on rules (e.g. negative values in red).
+Segments can be explicitly given urwid display attributes, or can be assigned colors and other attributes according to a rotating color scheme or based on rules (e.g. negative values in red).
 By default the Y-axis scales to fit all values, but minimum and maximum values for the Y-axis scale can also be provided -- this might not seem useful